dr3dd589/dr3dd589.github.io/_posts/2019-08-6-GSoC-Final-Report.md

   <h2>---- GSoC'19 Final Report  | OWASP Foundation ( Project- DefectDojo) ----</h2>
 </p>
 DefectDojo is a security tool that automates application security vulnerability management.
 DefectDojo streamlines the application security testing process by offering features such as importing third-party security findings, merging and deduping, integration with Jira, templating, report generation and security metrics.
-This project target to implementing Scan2.0 And Writing Unittests for tools to ensure that they working correctly.
+This project target to implementing Scan2.0 And Writing Unittests for tools to ensure that they are working correctly.

 ```
  - ORGANIZATION  | CATEGORY